<-- previous page Table of Contents Index next page -->

 If a cross-staff beam includes tuplets, the tuplet numbers will not be printed.
 You would have to print them yourself using either a "print" statement or a "boldital" statement.

 It is possible for cross-staff beams to collide with other items, such as dynamic marks.
-In these cases, you may need to move the other items.
+There may be undesired interactions between cross-staff beams and cross-staff stems.
+In these cases, you may need to move other items.
 Another thing you might try is specifying stem lengths to alter where the beams get placed, or printing a blank string between the staffs to cause them to get placed further apart.
 If you specify a slope, you have to specify it on the staff having notes in the first chord, not the staff with space.
 Slashes are not allowed on cross-staff beams.

 Mup doesn't directly allow cross-staff grace note beams.
 However, you may be able simulate the effect by using cue note chords along with invisible time signature changes and possibly invisible bar lines.
 See the section on "Special uses of invisbar" for more details.

-You may want to also look at the section on cross-staff stems, for an alternate way to handles some cases where you might use cross-staff beams.
+You may want to also look at the section on cross-staff stems, for an alternate way to handle some cases where you might use cross-staff beams.

 can be specified using "alt N" where N